How To Follow A Vegan Ketogenic Diet

 Note: Many of these recipes contain butter.
 For vegan-friendly versions, you can simply substitute coconut oil (or in some cases, cocoa butter).

 This recipe is a great morning pick-me-up that also has anti-inflammatory benefits.
 You get the antioxidant benefits of turmeric and organic coffee, plus good healthy fats to get your day started.
 I personally make this on busy days when I need to be on my mental game.
-Simply switch out the butter for coconut oil or cocoa butter and you have yourself a ketogenic and vegan coffee that will keep you full for hours.
+Simply switch out the butter for coconut oil or cocoa butter and you have yourself a vegan ketogenic coffee that will keep you full for hours.

 Matcha is a green tea powder that is insanely nutritious with tons of benefits for the brain and body.

 Containing less caffeine than coffee, in addition to the relaxing amino acid L-theanine, this option provides a smoother stimulation to start your day.
-All you need is hot water, matcha, coconut oil (or XCT oil), and full-fat coconut milk (sweetener optional).
+All you need is hot water, matcha, coconut oil (or MCT oil), and full-fat coconut milk (sweetener optional).

 If you are sensitive to caffeine or just prefer to do without, this dandelion “coffee” is a great option.
 This is essentially a caffeine-free herbal substitute that tastes similar to coffee.
 Using this Dandy Blend instant mix and a bit of full-fat coconut milk and you are ready to start your day.